Course overview

 - Demonstrate an understanding of key international concepts of social and population health.

-- Demonstrate an understanding of social and population health with regard to key Australian populations with particular reference to health, ill-health, and the social determinants of such.
+- Demonstrate an understanding of social and population health amongst diverse Australian populations with particular reference to social determinants of health and ill-health.

 - Demonstrate an understanding to the structural nature (and impacts) of inequality and difference

-- Describe the range of services in the Australian Health system.
+- Describe the range of services in the Australian Health system and its cultural and political context.

 Availability